 On December 31, 2020, the Company purchased substantially all of the assets of Hopewell Nursery, a leading live goods wholesale grower serving retail nurseries, landscape contractors, wholesalers and garden centers across the Northeast, for approximately \$81 million.
-The purchase price exceeded the estimated fair value of the net tangible assets acquired by approximately \$15 million, of which approximately \$4.1 million was included in goodwill in the Company's consolidated balance sheet as of September 25, 2021.
+The purchase price exceeded the estimated fair value of the net tangible assets acquired by approximately \$15 million, of which approximately \$4.1 million was allocated to identified intangible assets and approximately \$10.9 million was included in goodwill in the Company's consolidated balance sheet as of September 25, 2021.
 Financial results of Hopewell Nursery have been included in the results of operations within the Garden segment since the date of acquisition.
 The following table summarizes the purchase price and recording of fair values of the assets acquired and liabilities assumed as of the acquisition date and subsequent adjustments.

-Amounts Previously Recognized as of Acquisition Date (1) Measurement Period Adjustments Amounts Recognized as of cquisition Date (as Adjusted)
+Recogn Amounts Previously Recognized as of Acquisition Date (1) Measurement Period Adjustments urement Period of unts Recognized as equisition Date (as Adjusted)

-- (in thousands)
+(in t housands)

 Current assets, net of cash and cash equivalents acquired \$ 39,046 \$ 3,742 \$ 42,788

 Fixed assets 31,940 (326) 31,614

 Goodwill 10,924 10,924

 Other assets 18,470 (18,470)

 Other intangible assets, net 4,130 4,130

 Current liabilities (6,767) (6,767)

 Other long-term liabilities (1,301) (1,301)

 Net assets acquired, less cash and cash equivalents \$ 81,388 \$ \$ 81,388